akashlevy/Deep-Learn-Oil/README.md

 ##### Custom Neural Network Tools (`qri.py`)

 ## Contact
-Please contact <akashl@princeton.edu> with any questions about this repository.
+Please contact <akashl@princeton.edu> or <michelleyang@berkeley.edu> with any questions about this repository.